nirv-ai/docs/vault/README.md

     - when integration is complete
       - operators can validate their vault configs: then copy those files into an isolated config/$APP_NAME DIR
       - the core vault server can then consume those isolated files with 0 headaches
-      - app owners can continue to iterate and repeat the request > approve > bootstrap cycle
+      - app owners can continue to iterate and repeat the request > approve > cycle

 ### REQUIREMENTS